 Here, a therapist’s reaction to a clients’ anxiety or intense emotion results in them using those feelings in the therapeutic relationship.

 Possibly damaging to the therapeutic relationship, this results in the therapist over-supporting or trying to befriend the client.

 This occurs when a therapist acts out against uncomfortable or negative feelings negatively by being overly critical and rejecting the client.

 While therapists generally try to avoid feelings of countertransference during sessions with clients, it can have some positive benefits.
 One study found that in certain instances of positive countertransference, it can help strengthen the bond between a therapist and client and eventually lead to positive outcomes and improvements for the client.

 Transference and countertransference are relationship issues, albeit the relationship with your therapist, and — although they can be uncomfortable experiences — they provide you an opportunity to better understand your thoughts, feelings, fantasies, and relationships.

 Additionally, by arming yourself with the knowledge to identify and address transference and countertransference in a therapeutic setting, you are better equipped to tackle any potential negative impacts.
-When you explore the reasons behind transference, you can help understand why it occurs and how to prevent its recurrence in the future.
+Understanding the process of transference will help guide individuals to recognize and work through complex dynamics and feelings.